 Regulated Mortgage Survey: A Key Resource

-In August 2005, the survey expanded to involve banks and building societies, becoming the All Lenders index.
-By the close of 2005, it tracked about 40,000 mortgage completions monthly.
-This number climbed to roughly 50,000 by 2006.
-Collecting data from around 60 lenders, the RMS was pivotal in providing a broad view of the UK’s housing market by 2007.
-In the half-year leading to May 2010, data came from an average of 32 lenders, accounting for about 23,000 records monthly.
+In August 2005, banks and building societies joined the survey, creating what became known as the All Lenders index.
+By the end of 2005, the survey was tracking around 40,000 mortgage completions every month, a figure that climbed to roughly 50,000 by 2006.
+With data gathered from approximately 60 lenders, the RMS was providing a remarkably broad view of the UK housing market by 2007.
+In the six months leading to May 2010, data came from an average of 32 lenders, accounting for around 23,000 records per month.

-The UK House Price Index (UK HPI), launched in June 2016 and later recognized as a National Statistic in September 2018, is built on RMS and other data sources.
-It covers all residential properties bought at market value across the UK.
-Offering insights at national, regional, and local authority levels, its comprehensive coverage aids in thorough market analysis.
-This facilitates informed decision-making for various stakeholders.
+The UK House Price Index (UK HPI), launched in June 2016 and recognised as a National Statistic in September 2018, draws on RMS data alongside other sources.
+It covers all residential properties bought at market value across the UK and provides insights at national, regional, and local authority levels.
+That depth of coverage makes it a genuinely powerful tool for anyone doing serious market analysis.
+HM Land Registry’s data portal gives you direct access to the underlying figures.